globewalldesk/revuu/README.md

 you automatically, so you can focus on learning.
 It's a tremendous time-saver for drilling coding skills.

-When you perform a review, you try to perform a task.
+When you perform a review, you try to do a task.
 Essentially, to use Revuu, you'd add complex, not simple, tasks.
-Probably the ideal Revuu task would require 2-10 minutes to complete.
+Probably, the ideal Revuu task would require 2-10 minutes to complete (but it's up to you).

 The basic functions of the program are adding tasks, using the handy answer filing and editing system (which probably works with your favorite text editor),